-Shipping pharmaceutical products comes with increased challenges due to stringent health and hygiene requirements.
-It’s important for pharmaceutical supply chains to limit the risk as much as possible.
+Shipping pharmaceutical products comes with boosted challenges due to rigid health and hygiene needs.
+Pharmaceutical supply chains need to limit the risk as much as possible.
 Ensuring all aspects of the shipping system meet the standards needed is the solution.

-Choosing the right material for pharmaceutical pallets is a crucial part of risk mitigation both in terms of financial loss and in protecting the consumer.
+Choosing the right material for pharmaceutical pallets is a crucial part of risk comfort both in terms of financial loss and in protecting the buyer.

 What goes into the handling and transport of pharmaceuticals?

-Regulations around what companies can and can’t do when it comes to transporting and distributing different typed of pharmaceuticals, dangerous materials and any good where sterility is an important consideration vary based on region and local authority.
+Regulations around what companies can and can’t do when it comes to transporting and distributing different types of pharmaceuticals.
+Dangerous materials and any good where sterility is an important consideration vary based on region and local authority.

-For domestic shipping within Australia, varying regulations and compliancies can make it difficult to select a material or method that upholds throughout each territory.
+For domestic shipping within Australia, varying rules and compliances can make it difficult to select a material or method that upholds throughout each territory.
 For example, the government of South Australia has its own code of practice around the transportation and storage of drugs of dependence and how they’re transported via road, rail or air.

 However, while many regulations refer specifically to the storage and protection of dangerous or vulnerable goods, what of the materials they are transported on?
 The Australian Pesticides and Veterinary Medicines Authority (APVMA) code of good manufacturing practice sheds some light.